3 Simple Strategies to Face Difficult Situations

 What can the tundra teach you about thriving in harsh environments?

-Learning how to face the difficult situations in life better is necessary.
-However, difficult situations are not all about having thick skin.
-In the most adverse weather, the Tundra’s flora and fauna learn when to expand and when to contract.
-What the tundra can teach you about thriving in harsh environments is that there is always a way to face challenges in a more positive manner.
-And it goes beyond that.
+We tend to believe that facing difficult situations is all about having thick skin.
+But is it?
+Could we face difficult situations better?
+The tundra hides an important lesson: there is always a way to face challenges in a more affirmative manner.
+In the most adverse weather, the tundra’s flora and fauna learns when to expand and when to contract.
 To grow as a human being requires adversity to a certain extent.
 To celebrate requires effort first.
 You must learn how to plant the seeds now that you want to harvest later.
 These 3 simple strategies to face difficult situations will show you how life thrives even in one of the harshest climates of the world and what you can learn from it.

 The first strategy is about attitude.
 We all know attitude is a way of thinking or feeling that influences your actions.
 But if we know this simple truth for certain, why don’t we choose to improve it more often?
 Why not choose to think and feel in a way that helps us out?
 If you improve your attitude, you improve the quality of your actions.
 After spending 2 years in open sea, the King salmon begins its journey back through the tundra waters to where it was born to spawn.
 Their journey is rocky, shallow, and upstream, but they don’t hesitate to go back.
 That’s why wild salmon have a very important lesson to teach us: Attitude is a choice.
 Whether or not you’re going upstream, you can choose to have a better attitude as you face difficult situations.